-The following information should be read in conjunction with our financial statements and related notes thereto included elsewhere in our financial statements and notes thereto and the related "Management's Discussion and Analysis of Financial Condition and Results of Operations".
-We also urge you to review and consider our disclosures describing various risks that may affect our business, which are set forth under the heading "Risk Factors".
+The following information should be read in conjunction with our financial statements and related notes thereto included in Part I, Item 1.
+We also urge you to review and consider our disclosures describing various risks that may affect our business, which are set forth under the heading "Risk Factors," below.